Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Insufficient or excessive elevation may occur.
 That is why meticulous preoperative planning is so important.
 I prefer to be conservative in the elevation — a subtle and natural result is always preferable to excessively elevated eyebrows that give a permanent surprised expression.

-Brow lift versus botulinum toxin: when each option is indicated
+Brow lift versus botulinum toxin: when each option is recommended

 This is a question I often hear in the office: "Doctor, can't I just solve it with Botox?"
 The answer is: it depends.
 Botulinum toxin and surgical brow lift address different issues, although the symptoms may seem similar.